-- Cover your mouth and nose with the anterior portion of the elbow when coughing or sneezing
+- Covering your mouth and nose with the anterior portion of the elbow when coughing or sneezing

-- Wear a mask and face shield when going outside.
+- Wearing a mask and/or face shield when going outside.
 Maintain social distancing.

-- Ideally, guests shouldn’t be allowed during this time.
-If inevitable, ask them to clean their hands with a hand sanitizer before (touching anything) entering your house.
+- Ideally, you shouldn’t be visiting during this time.
+If inevitable, clean your hands with a hand sanitizer before touching anything at all.

 Feel free to share our handy infographic for best practices during the cold season.